mahonda/mahonda.github.io/_posts/2020-12-06-2-Stage-Amplifier.md

 ## Abstract

-This project involves using Cadence Virtuoso and MATLAB to size the transistors of an existing architecture that is composed of a folded cascode, common source amplifier, and a bias circuit to meet the specifications as shown below.
+This project involved using Cadence Virtuoso and MATLAB to size the transistors of an existing architecture that is composed of a folded cascode amplifier, common source amplifier, and a bias circuit to meet the specifications as shown below.
+The primary goal was to minimize the power disspation of the architecture while still meeting the specifications.

 | Parameter                  | Specification             |